One Room Challenge Week 5 -Gold Chandelier Makeover

 How To Spray Paint A Light Fixture: step by step instructions on how to spray paint a chandelier to give it new life.

-I decided that I wanted to spray paint my chandelier to give it a makeover this week.
 When I first bought this chandelier five years ago I loved it, I mean lovvvvvved it!
 We had moved into our new house and had a dining room for the first time -this dining room, and I was excited to have a place to hang an amazing chandelier.
-I remember saying to my husband “we had to move to this house so that I could have this light in my life.”
-Today I’m sharing how to spray paint a light fixture with all my tips.
+Today I'm sharing how to spray paint a light fixture with all my tips.

 This week, as part of the One Room Challenge -where I makeover my dining room in six short weeks, I tackled the light fixture.
 You can catch up on my other projects for the One Room Challenge here: